- Applicant Processing Steps

 Complete the City of Dallas civil service application, print and retain a copy.
 This is one of the necessary documents required by the Dallas Police Department.

 The civil service tests are offered monthly, on every Monday (check dates) at 9 a.m. for local applicants, and during three day testing for out of town applicants on Friday at 9 a.m. and 1 p.m. (see Monday Testing and Monthly Three Day Testing for more information).
 All testing is at 1500 Marilla Street, Dallas (city hall).
 There is no study guide for the test.
 The test covers spelling, vocabulary, grammar, reading comprehension and basic math skills.
-The passing score for the civil service examination is 80% and two and one-half hours are allotted to complete the 100-question test.
+The passing score for the civil service examination is 69% and three hours are allotted to complete the 170-question test.

 - No cell phones, electronic devices or bags are permitted in the testing room, please leave these items in your vehicle.
 A picture ID is required to take the test.